 - Health-related expenses (health insurance, medication): 50–70 EUR/month

-Students will still need to finance their studies, so scholarships are available.
+Scholarships are also available.
 The most popular services for student aid are the DAAD and BAföG.

 See what these students have to say about studying in Finland:

-The most expensive cities are Helsinki and Espoo while your cheapest options are Oulu, Kuopio, Lahti, Lappeenranta, and Pori.
-The student union fees also have charges, but these depend on each university.
+The most expensive cities are Helsinki and Espoo, while your cheapest options are Oulu, Kuopio, Lahti, Lappeenranta, and Pori.
+The student union fees also have charges, but these vary from one university to another.

 More about student life in these Finnish cities:

-Here are the most common expenses as an international student in Finland:
+Here are the most common living expenses as an international student in Finland:

 - Public transport: 55 EUR/month